 While the game maintained a very smooth 60 FPS, it looked horrendous.
 The graphics were too pixelated for my taste.

 But the point to note here is that the game DOES work on an integrated graphics card.

 How does the Game Play on a Mid-Range NVIDIA GTX 1050Ti

-I will now test the game on my mid range NVIDIA GTX 1050Ti (Mobile) graphics card.
+I will test the game on my mid-range NVIDIA GTX 1050Ti (Mobile) graphics card.

-In terms of benchmark scores the NVIDIA GTX 1050Ti sits almost in between the least recommended Intel HD 4000 and the recommended GTX 1080 Fortnite graphics cards.
+Regarding benchmark scores the NVIDIA GTX 1050Ti sits almost between the least recommended Intel HD 4000 and the recommended GTX 1080 Fortnite graphics cards.

-As such you can already assume that this GPU would be suitable for about medium t0 medium-high graphics.
+As such, you can assume that this GPU would suit medium to medium-high graphics.